Hachi: A Dog's Tale: Plot

-However, one winter morning, Hachi behaves strangely at home and then follows Parker to the railway station with the ball.
-Parker throws the ball towards him and much to his delight, Hachi fetches it for the first time.
-They play for a while and Parker eventually puts the ball in his pocket and begins to leave.
-Hachi barks and barks and watches Parker's train leaving.
+However, one morning, Hachi behaves strangely at home and then follows Parker to the railway station with the ball.
+Parker throws the ball toward him, and much to his delight, Hachi fetches it for the first time.
+They play for a while, and Parker eventually puts the ball in his pocket and begins to leave.
+Hachi barks and watches Parker's train leaving.
 Hours later, while still holding the ball, Parker suffers a fatal stroke in his classroom and collapses; Hachi waits for him at the railway station.
 At 9:30pm, Michael comes to the railway station and takes Hachi home.
 From his shed, Hachi watches the family mourning Parker.
-The next morning, Parker's family members and friends gather for his funeral while Hachi goes to the railway station to wait.
-Soon, Cate sells the house and moves away and Hachi goes to live with Andy and Michael and their infant son Ronnie.
+The next morning, Parker's family members and friends gather for his funeral while Hachi goes to the station to wait.
+Soon, Cate sells the house and moves away, and Hachi goes to live with Andy and Michael and their infant son Ronnie.
 However, Hachi follows the train tracks to Bedridge.

-Andy and Michael find him and take him back to their house, but Andy ends up realizing that Hachi is pining for Parker and opens the gate for him.
-Hachi licks her hand and runs back to the Bedridge railway station.
-Hachi now waits at the railway station everyday for hot-dog seller Jasjeet and the other passers-by feed him.
-Soon, a reporter writes a story about Hachi and people start sending him money and cards.
-Ken reads Hachi's news and travels to Bedridge where he speaks to Hachi in Japanese: He too misses his best friend.
-On Parker's tenth death anniversary, Cate arrives in town to visit his grave where Ken is present too.
-She is moved to see an elderly Hachi (played by Forrest) still waiting at the railway station for his master.
-Later, Cate tells a 10-year-old Ronnie a story of Hachi who slowly settles in place.
-The audience sees flashbacks of Parker and Hachi together and a last passenger pauses at the door of the railway station.
-It is Parker who shouts "Hachi!" and the dog raises his head, runs to him and they embrace.
-Hachi lies dead at his place at the railway station while still waiting for Parker and the camera pans up to the night sky.
+Andy and Michael find him and take him back to their house.
+Realizing that Hachi is pining for Parker, Andy opens the gate for him.
+Hachi licks her hand and runs back to the Bedridge station.
+Hachi waits at the station every day, while hot-dog seller Jasjeet and the other passers-by feed him.
+Soon, a reporter writes a story about Hachi, and people start sending him money and cards.
+Ken reads Hachi's news, travels to Bedridge and speaks to Hachi in Japanese: he too misses his best friend.
+On Parker's tenth death anniversary, Cate arrives in town to visit his grave, where Ken is present, too.
+She is moved to see an elderly Hachi still waiting at the station for his friend.
+Later, Cate tells 10-year-old Ronnie the story of Hachi, who slowly settles in place.
+Hachi later dies at his place in the station, while still waiting for Parker who finally comes to seek him in death and they at last reunite, in the afterlife.

-In the present, Ronnie narrates that his grandfather and Hachi taught him the meaning of "loyalty" which means "you should never forget anyone you have loved".
+In the present, Ronnie says that his grandfather and Hachi taught him the meaning of "loyalty", which means "you should never forget anyone you have loved".
 He concludes that Hachi will forever be his personal hero and the class applauds.
 From the school bus, Ronnie is met by Michael and a tiny new puppy who is also named Hachi.
-The film ends with Ronnie and the puppy traveling through the same tracks Hachi traveled years ago.
+Ronnie and the puppy travel through the same tracks Hachi traveled years ago.